-- Have or care for an individual with a chronic medical condition or disability that significantly impacts their daily life, such as, diabetes, COPD/asthma, multiple sclerosis and fibromyalgia.
-This is not a complete list as chronic conditions vary greatly.
+- Have or care for an individual with a medical or mental disability or illness that significantly impacts their daily life, such as, diabetes, COPD/asthma, multiple sclerosis, fibromyalgia, depression, anxiety, alcoholism in recovery, etc. This is not a complete list.

 - Commitment to mentor students for at least two years

 - Allow students to conduct visits at home or another agreed-upon location.

 - Openly share stories about the illness and daily life.

 - Require regular physician visits for treatment of illness.

 - Complete and submit the FCE application.

 - Print, sign and mail the informed consent form.